Intro-Sci-Comp-UIowa/biol-4386-course-project-abbi-berg/My_Project/README.md

 even when seemingly their energy may be better spent courting female *Drosophila*.

 ## Reflection
-I was very supprised at how difficult it was for me to simply produce any figure in R Studio using my data.
+I was very surprised at how difficult it was for me to simply produce any figure in R Studio using my data.
 For the longest time I was convinced I was using the ggplot function incorrectly, however when I learned I needed to convert my data from wide format to long format, my challenges producing a plot were much better understood.
+Producing my first boxplot using my data was certainly a high point for me in the project.
-I think the biggest take away I have from this project is that I now have a better understanding of how data must be formated for use by programs such as R. I think that also the process of workshoping my figure and developing it to further serve my purpose forced me to learn many graphing functions in ggplot which I can now use for future projects.
+I think the biggest take away I have from this project is that I now have a better understanding of how data must be formatted for use by programs such as R. I think that also the process of workshopping my figure and developing it to further serve my purpose forced me to learn many graphing functions in ggplot which I can now use for future projects.
 I really feel that I would've been much better off having had the knowledge of how to visualize data in R earlier in my undergraduate career.
-In past projects and lab reports I always struggled using Microsoft to produce figure because I would often have ideas for the graph that Excel did not have the functionality to do.
+In past projects and lab reports I always struggled using Microsoft to produce figures because I would often have ideas for the graph that Excel did not have the functionality to do.

-Another skill I much appreciate learning from this project is using R Markdown files.
+Another skill I much appreciate learning from this project is how to use R Markdown files.
 I really love how you can annotate and section code in markdown.
-I think this function is a very useful tool that promotes reproducability as it allows you to really spell out why certain code is used.
-I know that for my purposes, from this project, I know how a reliable R Markdown file that I can make small modifications to to visualize other data sets.
+I think this function is a very useful tool that promotes reproducibility as it allows you to really spell out why certain code is used.
+I know that for my purposes, from this project I now have a reliable R Markdown file that I can make small modifications to to visualize other data sets.
+I know that if I came back to this project in a couple years, that using my markdown file I would be able to understand how the figure was produced.

+This method of documenting and managing projects using GitHub was also new to me, but I feel that it is a very useful project management tool.
+I have implemented a similar file organization system to the google drive that we use in my lab for this project.
+Instead of README.md files, I created README.md style documents that help make navigating through the directory more user friendly.
+I like putting tables that describe each file in the folder in those README.md files as they ensure it is clear what is in the file and helps to prevent lost files.
+Since this project I have also been more mindful of how to name files consistently and descriptively.

 ## References
 Hall JC.
 The mating of a fly.
 Science.
 1994 Jun 17;264(5166):1702-14. doi: 10.1126/science.8209251.
 PMID: 8209251.